 Making Sense of the Federal Reserve

-The Fed Implements Monetary Policy
+How the Fed Implements Monetary Policy with Its Tools

 Interest on reserve balances is just that—interest paid on funds that banks hold in their reserve balance accounts at their Federal Reserve bank.
 Because interest on reserve balances offers banks a risk-free option, it serves as a “reservation rate”—the lowest rate at which a bank will be willing to lend out its funds.
 As a result, the federal funds rate should not fall below the interest on reserve balances rate.
 Because the interest on reserve balances rate is an administered rate, the Fed can steer the federal funds rate by adjusting the interest on reserve balances rate.
 In fact, interest on reserve balances is the primary tool the Fed uses to adjust the federal funds rate.